 Since the neural network is initialized with random initial weights, the results after training the network vary slightly every time the example is run.
 To avoid this randomness, the random seed is set to reproduce the same results every time.
-However this is not necessary for your own applications.
+However, setting the random seed is not necessary for your own applications.

 A 1-hidden layer feed forward neural network with 5 hidden layer neurons is created and trained.
-The input and target samples are automatically divided into training, validation and test sets.
+The input and target samples are automatically divided into training, validation, and test sets.
 The training set is used to teach the network.
 Training continues as long as the network continues improving on the validation set.
-The test set provides a completely independent measure of network accuracy.
+The test set provides an independent measure of the network accuracy.

-The input and output have sizes of 0 because the network has not yet been configured to match our input and target data.
-This will happen when the network is trained.
+The input and output have sizes of 0 because the network has not yet been configured to match the input and target data.
+This configuration happens when you train the network.

 net = patternnet(5); view(net)

 Now the network is ready to be trained.
-The samples are automatically divided into training, validation and test sets.
+The samples are automatically divided into training, validation, and test sets.
 The training set is used to teach the network.
 Training continues as long as the network continues improving on the validation set.
-The test set provides a completely independent measure of network accuracy.
+The test set provides an independent measure of network accuracy.

 The Neural Network Training Tool shows the network being trained and the algorithms used to train it.
-It also displays the training state during training and the criteria which stopped training will be highlighted in green.
+It also displays the training state during training and the criteria which stopped training are highlighted in green.